bryfry/ssh-copy-id-from-github/README.md

 These didn't meet my imediate design goals but would not be difficult to add:

 - Preserve current content of authorized_keys file
+- Target remote systems (emulate `ssh-copy-id` functionality or wrap it)